Appdynamics/appd_aws_observability_lab/lab_guide/content/_index.md

 ---
-title: "Observability With AppDynamics"
+title: "Advanced Observability with AppDynamics"
-chapter: true
+chapter: false
 weight: 1
 ---

-# AWS MODERNIZATION WORKSHOP: ADVANCED OBSERVABILITY WITH APPDYNAMICS

 ![image](/images/appd_logo.png)

-Welcome to the Advanced Observability with AppDynamics workshop!
-In this workshop you will learn and apply modernization strategies that keep your digital-first organization moving at speed, ensure operational optimization, avoid unnecessary risks, and maximize your innovation!
+**Welcome to the Advanced Observability with AppDynamics workshop!**

+**In this workshop you will learn and apply modernization strategies that keep your digital-first organization moving at speed, ensure operational optimization, avoid unnecessary risks, and maximize your innovation!**

 ![image](/images/ad_financial_logo.png)
 ![image](/images/01_flowmap.png)